VictorKengoo/pedidos-ws/README.md

 4. Watch the <strong>application console<strong>, it should print the <strong>HTTP Response Code<strong> returned from the
 <strong>"destino"<strong> WebService every 10 seconds (operation execution)
   <br />4.1.
 In case the first WebService <strong>("origem")<strong> does not return any data, the default code to be shown is 404, whitch means <strong>"NOT FOUND"<strong>
+5. The main flow code is written in the PedidoOperation.java class
 <!-- CONTACT -->
 ## Contact